skgtech/devit/_posts/blog/2016-11-29-the-economics-of-a-web-developer-conference.md

 So what we learn from these numbers are basically two things.
 First one, is that conferences, especially in small markets like Greece is, are not that much profitable.
 Considering that we are a non-profit organization these nearly 2k of profit over two years would get diminished should we be a for-profit corporation, after taxes and insurance payments.

-The second thing that we learn is that meaningful profit can only come from scale.
+The second thing that we learned is that meaningful profit can only come from scale.
 At scale, you get economies of scale, which allow you to handle funds differently and in a more optimized way.
 By scale we basically mean attendees.
 Another way to be profitable with current attendee numbers is to raise the ticket 10x from what it is today.
 So on DEVit 2016, the "normal ticket", the most expensive ticket you could buy, sold at just €60.
 I've been to conferences that I paid for the ticket nearly €600, with this kind of ticket and 300 attendees you are sure to make a profit, however these kind of scenarios are not feasible for our market (Greece).

+Being a non-profit organization gives us the flexibility to build budgets that only account for a minimal profit, allowing us to put even more resources in the total experience we offer.

 ### Diving into expense and income sources